Ashmore and Cartier Islands

-Satellite image of Ashmore reef on 26 August 2021.

-The Territory of Ashmore and Cartier Islands is an uninhabited Australian external territory consisting of four low-lying tropical islands in two separate reefs (Ashmore and Cartier), as well as the 12 nmi territorial sea generated by the islands.
-The territory is located in the Indian Ocean situated on the edge of the continental shelf, about 320 km off the northwest coast of Australia and 144 km south of the Indonesian island of Rote.
+The Territory of Ashmore and Cartier Islands is an uninhabited external territory of Australia consisting of four low-lying islands in two separate reefs (Ashmore and Cartier), as well as the 12 nmi territorial sea generated by the islands.
+The territory is located in the Timor Sea on the edge of the Sahul Shelf, about 320 km off the northwest coast of Australia and 170 km south of the Indonesian island of Rote.

-Ashmore Reef is called Pulau Pasir by Indonesians and Nusa Solokaek in the Rotenese language.
-Both names have the meaning "sand island".